Gridding and Parameter Expansion for Scalable Latent Gaussian Models of Spatial Multivariate Data: Alaskan LiDAR data

-We implement the QMGP model on $\calS$ by partitioning the coordinates into $33$ and $500$ intervals, respectively.
-This patterned setup ensures that only a few matrix inverses have to be computed at each iteration.
+Our patterned setup ensures that only a few matrix inverses have to be computed at each iteration.
 Given that $\text{p.90} > 0$ and $0 < \text{f.cvr} < 1$, we fit (\ref{eq:gripsregression}) on $\tilde{\text{p.90}} = \log\{\text{p.90}\}$ and analogously take $\tilde{\text{f.cvr}} = \log\{ \text{f.cvr} / (1-\text{f.cvr})\})$.
 We ran MCMC for a total of 20,000 iterations, of which we discarded the first 5,000 as burn-in.
 Predictions on a test set made of 10,000 left-out observations are based on a thinned chain consisting of a total of 500 samples---memory constraints inhibit storage of a significantly larger number of samples---and shown in Table \ref{tab:alaska:prediction}.
 Full prediction maps over the whole study areas along with uncertainty bands are shown in Figure \ref{fig:alaska:prediction_map}.
 All predictions and their summaries have been performed after inverse-transforming all posterior samples from MCMC.